lorencarvalho/pizza/README.md

 # step by step

+take the dough out of the fridge and let it come to room temperature (covered)

-preheat oven as hot as it will go with a pizza steel inside
+preheat oven as hot as it will go with a pizza steel inside, the longer the better

 using your fingertips gently press a circle into the dough leaving 1" of the edge untouched (for the crust)

-stretch the dough (using your knuckles) into a 12" circle, avoid touching the edge too much
+stretch the dough (using your knuckles) into a 12" circle, avoid touching the edge too much, be gentle!

 put some flour and/or cornmeal onto a pizza peel and lay the dough on it

-scooping from the top of the jar with a spoon, add 2-4oz of sauce to the dough
+scooping from the top of the jar with a spoon, add 2 or 3 spoonfuls of sauce to the dough

-sprinkle some oregano on top of the sauce

 add cheese

-slide the pizza onto your hot pizza steel and cook until the cheese is melted and the crust begins to speckle and brown, ideally 5-8 minutes.
+slide the pizza onto your hot pizza steel and cook until the cheese is melted and the crust begins to speckle and brown, ideally 5-8 minutes, but don't be afraid to leave it in there a little longer.

 rest for a minute or two and enjoy!